-Hard money lenders generally break down the hard money loan application into two stages:
+Hard money lenders break down the hard money loan application into two stages:

 1. Prequalification for Hard Money REO Mortgage

-- Bank Statements: 2 – 3 months of personal bank statements
+- Bank statements: Two or three months of personal bank statements

-- Basic Questions: A few questions about you and the potential property, such as property location, borrower’s name and tax ID or Social Security number and potential purchase price
+- Basic questions: A few questions about you and the potential property like property location, borrower’s name, and tax ID or Social Security number and potential purchase price

-With a lender like LendingHome, REO investors can get prequalified in as little as three minutes.
+With a lender like LendingHome, REO investors can get prequalified in as soon as 3 minutes.
 During this stage, you’ll be presented with several loan options.
-These options are non-binding, but they let you get a sense of your maximum budget and investment options.
+These options are nonbinding, but they let you get a sense of your maximum budget and investment options.

 2. Closing for Hard Money REO Mortgage

 The closing process takes the estimated numbers generated from prequalification and finalizes them using more in-depth borrower information.
 During the closing stage, borrowers are approved for a loan, and the loan’s ARV or LTV ratio, interest rate, costs, and other terms are set in stone.
 The process takes anywhere from 10 to 15 days.